ApproxEng/approxeng.task/_sources/menu.rst.txt

                 - title: Do another thing
                   task: task_d

-With a nested definition like this you don't have to define the 'back' task, as the menu system knows what the parent menu is and handles it with a special 'up' action.
+With a nested definition like this you don't have to define the *back* task, as the menu system knows what the parent menu is and handles it with a special *up* action.

 Implementing a MenuTask